annaimpel/550_midterm/README.md

 To build report, fork + clone repository and run make in the terminal.
 Renv should automatically update all packages.

+This project analyzes CDC wastewater surveillance data to track SARS-CoV-2 RNA trends.
+It includes mapping, descriptive statistics, and modeling, compiled into a final HTML report.

 The /code folder contains .R script analysis files from each coder.

 Code outputs are stored in the /output folder as .rds files.